 The Generations Fund and participating camps are committed to making sure that every child who wants to return to camp can.
-At this time, campers whose families meet the income criteria can receive the CAMPS Access Grants for up to 3 years (2 years if your camper received an One Happy Camper grant in the past).
+At this time, campers whose families meet the income criteria can receive the CAMPS Access Grants for up to 3 years (2 years if your camper received a One Happy Camper Grant in the past).

 If my child is receiving a CAMPS Access Grant this year, am I guaranteed a grant for subsequent summers?

-If your child was accepted to the CAMP Access Grants program for summer 2017, and your gross household income and number of children attending a qualifying Jewish camp have not changed, you will be guaranteed a CAMP Access Grant— after filling out the Eligibility Calculator and Application Form and submitting the required documentation (grant available up to a maximum 3 years).
+If your child was accepted to the CAMPS Access Grants program for summer 2018, and your gross household income and number of children attending a qualifying Jewish overnight camp have not changed, you will be guaranteed a CAMPS Access Grant— after filling out the Eligibility Calculator and Application Form and submitting the required documentation (grant available up to a maximum 3 years).

 Will I be asked to submit proof of income?